SamyakSheth/Rhetorical-Role-Extraction/README.md

 ## Model weights

-Model checkpoints are not yet hosted publicly. `models/registry.json` documents the model keys, base checkpoint (`pdelobelle/robbert-v2-dutch-base`), and task each one performs; the `hf_repo` field will be filled in once weights are published.
+Model checkpoints are hosted publicly on Huggingface. `models/registry.json` documents the model keys, base checkpoint (`pdelobelle/robbert-v2-dutch-base`), and task each one performs; the `hf_repo` field contains the link to the folders on huggingface. `models/'best_models_registry.json` is the registry used locally during experiments it contains the metadata for each of the model configurations

 ## Dataset